 One of the best kept seafood secrets around, Rockefeller’s Raw Bar is one of the best North Myrtle Beach restaurants and serves up delicious cuisines cooked in steam kettles.
 It’s a casual eatery, perfect for a round of oysters and a martini.
 They also serve up shrimp, scallops, or mussels in old bay and beer, garlic and wine, or spicy marinara.

 If you’re more in the mood for a full meal, there’s lobster, tuna, and steak.
 Everything is fresh and served to perfection without the pretense.
 There’s always a crowd of locals or visitors having a blast and making friends over scrumptious seafood and spectacular happy hour deals.

-Collector’s combines the worlds of curated cuisine and curated art to create a beautiful space for beautiful food.
-In the style of a European coffee house, it offers a laid back yet elegant ambiance.
+Le Bon Cafe combines the worlds of curated cuisine and curated art to create a beautiful space for beautiful food.
+In the style of a French coffee house and patisserie, it offers a laid back yet elegant ambiance.

 Located on the nearby paradise of Pawleys Island, Frank’s Outback has been around for almost 20 years.
 Originally a supermarket, the atmosphere at Frank’s is warm and welcoming.
 You even get to stroll through the open kitchen on the way in.
 Inside, you’ll find white tablecloths and candlelight leading out to a canopy-covered garden space.